Information & Advice For Arrhythmia Patients

 Can I obtain any financial help as I am unable to leave my partner, who needs a carer?

-Yes, you may be able to claim Carer’s Allowance - contact your local Welfare Benefits Office for advice.
-You can also get further information from the government website here.
+You may be able to claim Carer’s Allowance - contact your local Welfare Benefits Office for advice.